zyxrhythm/zyxw/README.txt

 2. Make sure Bash 4.x is installed on your host and "cgi-bin" can execute Bash scripts.
 3. The following commands/programs are available on the host, and the scripts will be permitted to utilize them: whois (the scripts can also work with jwhois for Red Hat distros like CentOS), dig, nslookup, openssl, nmap, lsb_release, gawk, sed, grep, echo, cat, cut, tr, rev, bc, column, host (also script also utilizes 'Shell Parameter Expansion').
 4. The conf file of whois / jwhois is up to date.
-The conf file will dictate what TLDs will be supported so make sure it is up to date ( Updated conf files are available on /zyx/conf/ directory)
+The conf file will dictate what TLDs will be supported so make sure it is up to date

+(Recommended and updated conf files are available on /zyx/etc/conf/ directory)

 ---------------------